paugier/mercurial-book/en/collab.rst

 They can type your URL into their web browser and quickly review your changes; or they can pull a bugfix from you and verify it; or they can clone a branch containing a new feature and try it out.

-The charm, and the problem, with doing things in an ad hoc fashion like this is that only people who know about your changes, and where they are, can see them.
+The charm, and the problem, with doing things in an ad-hoc fashion like this is that only people who know about your changes, and where they are, can see them.
 Such an informal approach simply doesn't scale beyond a handful people, because each individual needs to know about *n* different repositories to pull from.